 - You tell us that you’re seriously harming another person

-The only times we might tell somebody else, and share personal information about you without your permission, is if you tell us that you or someone else is in great danger or we are concerned about your welfare.
+The only times we might tell somebody else, and share personal information about you without your permission, is if you tell us that you or someone else is in great danger or we are concerned for your welfare.
 We will then talk to an appropriate person in confidence, and only pass on information about you that is relevant to the concern.
-You can find out more about the kinds of situations when we might share information about you without your consent in our Confidentiality Policy.
+You can find out more about the kinds of situations when we might share information about you without your consent in our Confidentiality Policy (link online).
 When you start to receive counselling from OTR, we will ask you to agree to its terms.

 We will never use your personal data to tell you about anything that doesn’t relate to our counselling service or allow anyone outside OTR to have access to your data for a similar purpose.